 Why Insiders File: The Real Motivations

-The million-dollar question (sometimes literally): Why do insiders sell their stock?
-The motivations are far more complex and often more benign than market cynics might suggest.
+The question of why insiders sell their stock has complex answers.
+The motivations are often more benign than market observers might assume.

 Legitimate Reasons for Insider Sales: